enesdemirag/enesdemirag.github.io/_posts/2019-3-10-fibonacci-finder.md

 For more information check out _[this](http://mathworld.wolfram.com/FibonacciNumber.html)_ website and *[wikipedia](https://en.wikipedia.org/wiki/Fibonacci_number)* page.

+Because implementing fibonacci was so simple for us, lets thinks backwards.
 Here is a MATLAB function which returns the index of the input number in fibonacci sequence.
 If input value is not a member of fibonacci sequence it gives -1.
 For instance if we give **89** as an input, it should return **10** and if we pass **92**, it should return **-1**.

 ```matlab
 function output = fibonacci_finder(input)